voxel51/fiftyone/docs/source/cli/index.rst

       -s SOURCE, --source SOURCE
-                            only show datasets available from the specified source -t TAGS, --tags TAGS  only show datasets with the specified tag or list,of,tags -b BASE_DIR, --base-dir BASE_DIR
+                            only show datasets available from the specified source -t TAGS, --tags TAGS  only show datasets with the specified tag or list,of,tags
-                            a custom base directory in which to search for downloaded datasets

 **Examples**